 Cash and Cash Equivalents

 The Company considers all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
-Cash equivalents primarily consist of investments in short-term money market funds and amounts invested in U.S. treasury securities.
+Cash equivalents primarily consist of investments in short-term money market funds.

 Inventory, Net